Harsalmin/4A00EK44-3012-project-work-salminen-harri/README.md

 `git clone https://github.com/Harsalmin/4A00EK44-3012-project-work-salminen-harri.git`
 to clone the Github repository to your computer.
 4. Navigate to the cloned project folder with command line
-5. Use the command `src/javac *.java && java ContactsApp` to run the application. you can also open the `contacts.txt` file to see changes being made to the database.
+5. Use the command `cd src/ && javac *.java && java ContactsApp` to run the application. you can also open the `contacts.txt` file to see changes being made to the database.